 A noisy dishwasher can be a nuisance.
 It can disturb you while you’re trying to relax, and even keep you awake at night.
 That’s why quietness is one of the main things people look for when choosing a dishwasher.

 Noise levels are measured in decibels (dB).
-The average budget dishwasher on the market in 2017 makes roughly 48-50 dB of noise, which is about the same volume as a normal conversation.
+The average budget dishwasher on the market makes roughly 48-50 dB of noise, which is about the same volume as a normal conversation.
 Anything below 45 dB can be considered ‘quiet’.